Asana/asana2sql/README.md

 ### Denormalized data

-If your application requires the data be denormalized, this can be easily achieved by writing custom fields.
+If your application requires the data be denormalized, this can be easily achieved by writing custom field definitions.
 For example, you could write a field that stores the name of a custom-field enum value directly in the row instead of joining through the `custom_field_values` table.